 Wilderness Lodge: Relax and sit in the rocking chairs in front of the massive fireplace with a drink in front of the fantastic (and massive) fireplace at The Wilderness Lodge

-Grand Floridian Gingerbread House Display: The iconic Grand Floridian Gingerbread House celebrates its 21st anniversary this year!
+Grand Floridian Gingerbread House Display: The iconic Grand Floridian Gingerbread House celebration continues!
 This life-size gingerbread house is in the resort lobby throughout the holiday season.
 Featuring hidden Mickey’s, gingerbread shingles, and more, this 14-foot tall display houses a sweet little shop selling freshly baked house-made items.

-Note: Parking at the Walt Disney World Resort hotels is for the exclusive use of guests that are staying, but you can take a bus to any of the resorts from Disney Springs.
+Note: Parking at the Walt Disney World Resort hotels is for the exclusive use of guests staying, but you can take a bus to any of the resorts from Disney Springs.

 Holiday Fountain Show: Always a crowd favorite, the Plaza fountain features exclusive shows with dancing water and dazzling lights choreographed to classic holiday tunes.
-Performances run nightly at 6, 7, 8, and 9 pm November 28, 2019 - December 31, 2019.
+Performances run nightly.

-Light Up the Holidays: The City of Altamonte Springs, Duke Energy, and Magic 107.7 Light-up Cranes Roost Park with fireworks, Santa and Mrs. Claus, train rides, holiday performances and more.
-The fireworks go off between 6:30 and 7 pm December 2, 2019
+Light Up the Holidays: The City of Altamonte Springs, Duke Energy, and Magic 107.7 Light-up Cranes Roost Park with fireworks, Santa and Mrs. Claus, train rides, holiday performances, and more.
+The fireworks go off between 6:30 and 7 pm.

 Holiday Light Displays: Enjoy over 200,000 lights on more than 100-holiday displays powered by Duke Energy.
-The highlight in the park is the 60-foot tall Christmas tree with more than 8,000 energy-efficient LED lights, 2,600 ornaments, and over one mile of garland.
+The park’s highlight is the 60-foot tall Christmas tree with more than 8,000 energy-efficient LED lights, 2,600 ornaments, and over one mile of garland.
 The lights get turned on each night at dusk.

-Holiday Film Festival: Enjoy classic holiday films screened outdoors on a giant two-story movie screen Don’t forget chairs and blankets!
+Holiday Film Festival: Enjoy classic holiday films screened outdoors on a giant two-story movie screen.
+Don’t forget the chairs and blankets!

 There are other activities at Light Up UCF that are not free but inexpensive.
 For example, Ice Skating is only $12.

 Mount Dora offers up many Christmas events that are worth checking out.
-Are you ready to share the 2019 Christmas season with us in Mount Dora!
+Are you ready to share the Christmas season with us in Mount Dora!
 The Lights will be on during weekends until the Art Festival in February.
-Celebrate the 2019 holidays against a backdrop of two million+ sparkling lights in beautiful downtown Mount Dora!
-Here are the events:
+Celebrate the holidays against a backdrop of two million+ sparkling lights in beautiful downtown Mount Dora!
+Here are the typical events.

-This year it will be Saturday, December 28!
-The Orlando Citrus Parade, an annual tradition started in 1980, has grown to become one of the largest sports affiliated parades in the nation.
+The Orlando Citrus Parade, an annual tradition started in 1980, has grown to become one of the nation’s largest sports-affiliated parades.
 Currently planned and produced by Florida Citrus Sports and Parades R Us, the event occurs each year between the Camping World Bowl and the Citrus Bowl games during the last week in December.

 Note:You do not need a ticket to watch the parade.